 You can request this information in writing, in person or over the telephone.
 Please contact:

-Unlike the Freedom of Information Act, EIR requests cannot be refused just because of what it would cost the public authority to comply.
-The exceptions to the duty to disclose information also differ slightly from those under the FOI Act.
-However, both the EIRs and the FOI Act are enforced by the independent Information Commissioner.
+Unlike the FOIA, EIR requests cannot be refused just because of what it would cost the public authority to comply.
+The exceptions to the duty to disclose information also differ slightly from those under the FOIA.
+However, both the EIRs and the FOIA are enforced by the independent Information Commissioner.

 If you feel that your request for environmental information has been wrongly handled, you should first ask the public authority to review their decision.
 If you are still unhappy, then you may ask the Information Commissioner to investigate.

-Although the Freedom of Information Act gives you the right to access many documents there are some exceptions.
+Although the FOIA gives you the right to access many documents there are some exceptions.

 We are not obliged to confirm or deny whether the information exists.
 However we will make every effort to ensure you are aware of the exemption applied.
 Reasons include: